surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 ## Refine Visualization

-To refine and enhance the data obtained in AcuBi, there are good number of customizing options available in Acubi Visualization section.
+To refine and enhance the data obtained in AcuBi, It is provided with good number of customizing options.

-For Instance : Consider a Pie chart, and select **Percentage** checkbox, which displays the quantity sum percentage of each month.
+**For Instance** : fo Pie chart, select **Percentage** checkbox, which displays the quantity sum percentage of each month.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/caef96a364da60995f83c18399b0f6c4b340ea46/images/New_version5/UD_Visualisation_Overview_Image6.png)